Steve Bamford

 bet365 New Customer Offer: New Customers only.
 Bet £10 & Get £30 in Free Bets.
 Sign up, deposit between £5 and £10 to your account and bet365 will give you three times that value in Free Bets when you place qualifying bets to the same value and they are settled.
 Free Bets are paid as Bet Credits.
 Min odds/bet and payment method exclusions apply.
 Returns exclude Bet Credits stake.
 T&Cs, time limits & exclusions apply.
 Registration required.
 The bonus code SPORT30 can be used during registration, but does not change the offer amount in any way. #Ad

-Now ensconced in May, the PGA Championship has seen Brooks Koepka (2019 & 2023), Phil Mickelson (2021) and Justin Thomas (2022) lift the Wannamaker Trophy in its new spot in the schedule.
+Now ensconced in May, the PGA Championship has seen Brooks Koepka (2019 & 2023), Phil Mickelson (2021), Justin Thomas (2022) and Xander Schauffele (2024) lift the Wannamaker Trophy in its new spot in the schedule.
 Traditionally in August, we used to have a World Golf Championship tournament the week before the PGA, but the revised positioning of the tournament has been a learning curve for both the players and punters alike.

-2024 sees the world’s best professional golfers playing the CJ Cup Byron Nelson at TPC Craig Ranch in Texas, the Wells Fargo Championship at Quail Hollow in North Carolina, or LIV Golf League Singapore in the direct build-up to the PGA Championship.
-What is for sure is that the PGA returns to very similar agronomy we saw at the 2018 PGA Championship played at the Bellerive Country Club in nearby St Louis.
+2025 sees the world’s best professional golfers playing across the CJ Cup Byron Nelson at TPC Craig Ranch in Texas, the Truist Championship at Philadelphia Cricket Club (this isn’t a typo!) in Pennsylvania, or LIV Golf League Korea at the Jack Nicklaus Golf Club, South Korea in the direct build-up to the PGA Championship.
+What’s for sure is that the PGA will be played on a Bermudagrass golf course for the first time since Justin Thomas won here at Quail Hollow in 2019.

 US PGA Championship Insight And Tips Research